alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 03 august 2025 | 00:14
+## sunday, 03 august 2025 | 00:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-03, 00:00)
+Weather in Moscow (2025-08-03, 00:15)

 🌡️ Temp: 20°C (feels like 20°C) <br>
 ✨ Condition: Clear skies <br>
-🌬️ Wind: A light breeze from the NW at 2 m/s, with gentle gusts up to 3.3 m/s <br>
+💨 Wind: A very light WNW breeze at 1.5 m/s, with gentle gusts up to 3.3 m/s <br>
-💧 Humidity: 72% <br>
+💧 Humidity: 73% <br>
-📈 Pressure: 1016 mb (sea level), 1003 mb (surface) <br>
+📉 Pressure: 1016 mb (sea level), 1003 mb (surface) <br>
-☁️ Cloud cover: None, a completely clear sky <br>
-🔭 Visibility: Excellent at 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-🌙 Clear and Calm Midnight <br>
+✨ Calm and Clear Night <br>
-The night is quiet and clear, with a gentle breeze.
-A perfect time for stargazing or a peaceful moment before dawn.
+A perfectly clear and tranquil night with a gentle warmth lingering in the air.
+Ideal for a quiet stroll or enjoying the stillness.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence